GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/log-tailing.md

 ![logging-output](/images/logging-output.png)

-For, every log line, skaffold will prefix the pod name and container name if they're not the same.
+For every log line, skaffold will prefix the pod name and container name if they're not the same.

 ![logging-output](/images/log-line-single.png)